 Year of Manufacture: 1983-1987

 In 1977 Nikon formed two special teams to research a high-speed shutter and an improved metering system that averaged a whole scene and presented full auto-exposure.
 These two systems were designed to go into their second models of the FE (Matrix) and FM (High-Speed Shutter).
 That’s right; the FA was a camera that was never supposed to happen.
 But to create a matrix metering system, the R&D team faced a daunting task as they were only working with a standard film frame and 1970s technology in electronics.
 The team did come up with a system using twenty-four silicon photodiode chips and arranged the frame into five different segments.
 But the real power behind the matrix system is a central computer chip, the Automatic multi-program chip or AMP Chip.
 The chip analysed the scene as read by the diodes, compared it to similar scenes stored in memory and set the exposure.
 I’m not sure when Nikon decided to take both the high-speed shutter and the AMP system and put it into a single camera, but when 1983 came around Nikon released three new cameras, the FM2, the FE2, and the FA.
 The FA would be Nikon’s answer to the Canon A-1 and Olympus OM-4.
-It also saw a departure from earlier designs; the FA had a far shallower prism and the addition of a plastic grip on the side.
+Much of the design cues for the FA came from the previous year’s Nikon FG; the FA had a far shallower prism and the addition of a plastic grip on the side.
 And while it was released three years after, imagine if Nikon had waited on the F3 and released it with the 1/4000″ high-speed vertical travel titanium shutter and the AMP system in place?
 But Nikon didn’t stop there, the FA worked perfectly with the older MD-11 drive and the MD-12 released with the FE2/FM2, but they produced a drive specifically for the FA, the MD-15.
 What set the MD-15 apart is that is could also power the camera from the AA batteries in the drive.
 The FA sales skyrocketed coming in a close second to the F3 even with the higher price point.
 However, the camera’s main selling feature became its greatest weakness.
 The AMP system provided a complex system to build, and supply could not keep up with the demand.
 In some cases the electronics tended to fail, earning the camera a sour reputation.
 It would be that reputation and the introduction of commercially successful auto-focus in the Minolta Maxxum 7000 in 1985 eventually ended the FA in 1987.
 Although new stock continued to be available until 1989.

 When it comes to compact SLRs, the Nikon FA certainly cuts a fine figure.
 The silver/black finish gives it that classic look and the squat prism makes this Nikon not look like your typical Nikon.
 The camera is light for the number of electronics loaded inside.
 Despite this change, the control layout is very similar to other Nikons such as the FE and FM2n, the shutter speed dial is easily located and can be freely adjusted.
 Near the dial is the PSAM switch, and while the switch is a little difficult to manipulate but after a couple of years I’m very comfortable with the knob.
 The shutter button is smooth, and the film advance lever which doubles as the on/off switch with the standard half-pull to turn the camera on when not equipped with the MD-15 drive.
 The throw is short, so operating is quick even without a drive.
 But honestly, it was after getting an MD-15 drive that made the camera even better.
 It added the ability to power the camera with AA batteries and gave automatic film advance plus gave the camera a far better balance with the longer lenses but didn’t throw it off with shorter lenses.